JoelKueh/TrellisTicTacToe/README.md

 #### Functions

-The following functions are provided to simplify sending and recieving commands
+The following functions are provided to simplify sending and receiving commands

 ```cpp
 /**